doolin/logical-replication-demo/readme.md

     docker system df
 ```

-Once that's done, the following should return any information:
+Once that's done, the following should _not_ return any information:

 1. `docker ps -a`
 2. `docker container ls`
 3. `docker images`

-Now it's to rebuild.
+Now it's time to rebuild.

 ## Postgres on Docker

 Three step procedure:

 1. build the image from the Dockerfile
-2. run the image to build the container
+2. run the image to start the container
 3. log in to the running container

 Do the following: